 TOP 10 FACTS

-Learn about the plan to pour concrete for a 40,000-square-foot, regional-scale sports complex (bigger than 8 pro basketball courts) on historic green Mount Prospect Park!
+Learn about the plan to pour concrete for a regional-scale, mostly concrete skate facility on historic green Mount Prospect Park!

 * Multi-millions of our public money